Updated: 15 June 2020

 3. Accessibility of other essential services

 We are aware that people in at risk groups, including those for whom shielding is recommended, are struggling to access essentials such as food and medicine.
+The Office for National Statistics (ONS) report on coronavirus and the social impacts on disabled people showed that concerns about access to essentials tended to be most frequent among those with hearing- or dexterity-related impairments.
 People who are deaf or have hearing loss have told us that they are unable to list themselves as a priority for supermarket deliveries as the only point of contact is the telephone.
-As the majority of over 70 year olds will have some form of hearing loss, it is essential that other accessible communication channels are provided.
+As the majority of over 70 year olds will have some form of hearing loss, it is essential that other accessible communication channels are provided and advertised.

 The Government should work with supermarkets and other essential service providers to ensure that people with disabilities are not excluded from accessing essential services.

 The Government should ensure that the guidance issued to retail outlets includes information on how to mitigate the barriers caused by social distancing on people with hearing loss, and that staff given prominent roles to support people using outlets in new ways have received deaf awareness training.

 4. Face coverings and social distancing measures for the general public

 The Government is advising that people should consider wearing a face covering in enclosed spaces where social distancing is not always possible and they come into contact with others that they do not normally meet.
 In addition, the Government is strongly urging members of the public to wear face coverings when they attend hospitals as outpatients or visitors, and face coverings are now mandatory for the general public on public transport.